MorrisPenasso/templateStore/README.md

 # templateStore
-This is a simple Template Store in AngularJS.
+This is a simple Template Store in AngularJS - http://www.mywebapps.it/templateStore

-In this web application, i use "angular-feed" project, the seed for AngularJS apps and i used bower package manager for install bootstrap and jquery.
+In this web application, i use "angular-feed" project, the seed for AngularJS apps, i used bower package manager for install bootstrap and jquery and i create a web server.

 Angular-seed project allow to obtain a default angular project with the follow most important file precompiled: